abraaonascimento/GIS-Programming_and_Automation/Final-Project_Proposal-Assignment/README.md

 ``demographicData = open("C:\\demographicMaps\\tabelas\\Pessoa03_SP1.csv")``
 It's the line for put the csv file with the information about the people.

 Now, basically what is necessary to do is put the name of geographic data (shapefile).
-Like below,
+As below,

 ``geographicData = "sampa"``